 After a rhinoplasty you might not be happy with the appearance of your nose.
 Common complaints include:

 After a previous rhinoplasty each of these problems is very specific to the patient.
 It is important that you discuss all of your concerns when you see Dr Robinson and he will discuss the procedure with you in detail.
-As with all revision rhinoplasties it is likely that your nose will need more cartilage and this will need to be harvested from either the ear or the rib.
+As with all revision rhinoplasties it is likely that your nose will need more cartilage, and this will need to be harvested from the rib.

 Dorsal Augmentation is a procedure used to build up the nose.
 The dorsal augmentation is done for patients who have what is called a saddle nose.
 A saddle nose has 3 main causes:

 Regardless of the cause of a saddle nose the procedure involves building up the nose with graft material.
-In most cases Dr Robinson uses cartilage for building up the nose.
-Sometimes Dr Robinson uses synthetic products to build up the nose.
+Dr Robinson uses graft material to build up the dorsum of the nose to provide for the dorsal augmentation.